Reformation Day Resources

 What is Reformation Day?
 It is the day the light of the gospel broke forth out of darkness.
 It was the day that began the Protestant Reformation.
 It was a day that led to Martin Luther, John Calvin, John Knox, and may other Reformers helping the church find its way back to God’s Word as the only authority for faith and life and leading the church back to the glorious doctrines of justification by grace alone through faith alone in Christ alone.
 It kindled the fires of missionary endeavors, it led to hymn writing and congregational singing, and it led to the centrality of the sermon and preaching for the people of God.
 It is the celebration of a theological, ecclesiastical, and cultural transformation.

 The Lutheran Reformation: Lectures by Dr. Carl Trueman.
-Thanks to the Master’s Seminary and Professor Carl Trueman, you can watch all the lectures from Trueman’s class on the Reformation for free online!
+Thanks to the Master’s Seminary and Professor Carl Trueman, you can watch all the lectures from Trueman’s class for free online!
 These are an absolute gold mine.

 The Five Solas.
 A Survey of the Reformation Solas: Grace alone, Faith alone, Christ alone, Scripture alone, God’s glory alone.